Sometimes, parents are strict because they have our best interests in mind.

-When trying to convince your parent to let you have a Snapchat account, you should tell them why you want it so bad.
-Let them know that the rest of your friends have it and that you don’t want to feel left out of the fun.
+When trying to convince your parent to let you have a Snapchat account, you should tell them why you want it so badly.
+Let them know that the rest of your friends have it, and you don’t want to feel left out of the fun.

 Step #6: Give Them Some Control

-It’s never pleasant to have your parents control your social media accounts, but if you give up some control, they may let you get your account.
-By control, I mean allowing them to see your friends list and make modifications to it.
+It’s never pleasant to have your parents control your social media accounts, but they may let you get your account if you give up some control.

-When you offer that, they’ll likely understand that you have nothing to hide, and they won’t even do it.
+When you offer that, they’ll likely understand that you have nothing to hide and won’t even do it.

 Step #7: Let Them Know That You’ll Watch Your Content

-In this case, let them know that you’re watching the content and that you won’t view anything that comes in your way.
+In this case, let them know that you’re watching the content and won’t view anything coming your way.
 Or, promise them that you won’t look at any inappropriate content you may find.